 I’ve recently had the pleasure of catching up with the Berkshire Hathaway Annual Report for 2012, which contains an interesting discussion on dividend policy.
 With dividends being all the rage in our low interest rate environment, this seems like a timely topic.
-Berkshire has famously never paid a dividend, yet Warren Buffett frequently extols the dividends Berkshire receives from its subsidiaries and publicly traded investments — from such companies as American Express, Coca-Cola, and IBM.
+Berkshire has famously rarely paid a dividend,* yet Warren Buffett frequently extols the dividends Berkshire receives from its subsidiaries and publicly traded investments — from such companies as American Express, Coca-Cola, and IBM.

 The issue of when and how a successful company should return capital to shareholders — whether in the form of dividends or share buybacks — is far from simple, even for experienced investors and managers.
 A friend of mine who runs a thriving corporate governance watchdog group once challenged me on whether share buybacks are really very shareholder friendly.
 To the extent that share buybacks generate incremental value for ongoing shareholders, they do so at the expense of exiting shareholders (i.e., those whose shares the company buys back).
 Perhaps dividends are more equitable?

 Buffett sets up the dividend policy discussion as a series of alternate uses for excess cash generated in a business.
 Here are the options:

 At a high level, excess cash can either be retained or distributed to shareholders.
 If it is retained, it can either be invested in existing businesses (i.e., to “widen the moat” [competitive advantage], to expand, or to acquire a new business).
 If excess cash is distributed to shareholders, it can take the form of dividends or share buybacks.
 Each of these four options will provide some long-term return on the excess cash.
 Theoretically, we should evaluate these returns and select the option that will provide the highest one.